Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: Introduction

-{\cblue Note that~\eqref{alg:special}} reuses the $\F\z_k$ term in the $\z_{k+1}$ update, unlike standard extragradient-type methods. {\cblue The} FEG {\cblue (with appropriately chosen step coefficients $\alpha_k$, $\beta_k$ and $\rho_k$ discussed later)} has an $\mathcal{O}(1/k^2)$ rate on the squared gradient norm, under the Lipschitz continuity and the negative comonotonicity conditions on $\F$. {\cblue T}o the best of our knowledge, {\cblue this is} the first accelerated method under the nonconvex-nonconcave setting. {\cblue The} FEG {\cblue also has value} under the smooth convex-concave setting.
-First, when $\F$ is Lipschitz continuous and monotone, the rate bound of FEG is about 27/4 times smaller than that of EAG. {\cblue Also} note that the rate bound of FEG is only about four times larger than the $\mathcal{O}(1/k^2)$ lower complexity {\cblue bound} of first-order methods under such setting \cite{yoon:21:aaf}, {\cblue further closing the gap between the lower and upper complexity bounds}.
-Second, when $\F$ is cocoercive, FEG has a rate faster than {\cblue that of a version} of Halpern iteration~\cite{halpern:67:fpo} in \cite{diakonikolas:20:hif}.
+Note that~\eqref{alg:special} reuses the $\F\z_k$ term in the $\z_{k+1}$ update, unlike the standard extragradient-type methods, which we found essential for handling the negative comonotonicity condition.
+We leave further understanding the use of $\F\z_k$ and the formulation of~\eqref{alg:special} as future work.
+The proposed FEG method (with appropriately chosen step coefficients $\alpha_k$, $\beta_k$ and $\rho_k$ discussed later) has an $\mathcal{O}(1/k^2)$ rate on the squared gradient norm, under the Lipschitz continuity and the negative comonotonicity conditions on $\F$.
+To the best of our knowledge, this is the first accelerated method under the nonconvex-nonconcave setting.
+The FEG also has value under the smooth convex-concave setting.
+First, when $\F$ is Lipschitz continuous and monotone, the rate bound of FEG is about 27/4 times smaller than that of EAG.
+Also note that the rate bound of FEG is only about four times larger than the $\mathcal{O}(1/k^2)$ lower complexity bound of first-order methods under such setting \cite{yoon:21:aaf}, further closing the gap between the lower and upper complexity bounds.
+Second, when $\F$ is cocoercive, FEG has a rate faster than that of a version of Halpern iteration~\cite{halpern:67:fpo} in \cite{diakonikolas:20:hif}.

-{\cblue We also} develop an adaptive variant of FEG, named FEG-A, which updates its parameters, $\alpha_k$ and $\rho_k$ in \eqref{alg:special}, adaptively using {\cblue a} backtracking line-search \cite{beck:09:afi,malitsky2018first,mukkamala2020convex}.
-FEG requires the knowledge of the two problem parameters {\cblue for} the Lipschitz continuity and the comonotonicity of $\F$.
-However, those global parameters can be conservative, and in practice, they are even usually unknown. {\cblue For such cases, the FEG-A} adaptively and locally estimates the problem parameters, {\cblue while preserving the fast} rate $\mathcal{O}(1/k^2)$ {\cblue on the squared gradient norm} for smooth structured nonconvex-nonconcave minimax problems.
+We also develop an adaptive variant of FEG, named FEG-A, which updates its parameters, $\alpha_k$ and $\rho_k$ in \eqref{alg:special}, adaptively using a backtracking line-search \cite{beck:09:afi,malitsky2018first,mukkamala2020convex}.
+FEG requires the knowledge of the two problem parameters for the Lipschitz continuity and the comonotonicity of $\F$.
+However, those global parameters can be conservative, and in practice, they are even usually unknown.
+For such cases, the FEG-A adaptively and locally estimates the problem parameters, while preserving the fast rate $\mathcal{O}(1/k^2)$ on the squared gradient norm for smooth structured nonconvex-nonconcave minimax problems.